 Santa Fe, NM 87505

-The New Mexico Patient Registry doesn’t charge MMJ patients for applying.
+The medical marijuana card cost in NM is lower than in most states.
+This is because the New Mexico Patient Registry doesn’t charge MMJ patients for applying.
 You can access and complete the application by downloading the following form.
 A doctor’s appointment costs anywhere from $50 to $150.

 To qualify, a physician must diagnose a patient as having one of the following debilitating medical conditions:

 - Painful peripheral neuropathy

 - Hepatitis C infection currently receiving antiviral treatment

 The above is not an exhaustive list.
 There were 28 NM medical marijuana card qualifying conditions at the last count.